Watch a creepy DIY Westworld robot flail through a field

 The androids in HBO's sci-fi series Westworld are indistinguishable from humans, which can be a very dangerous disguise.
 With that in mind, if you were tasked with making a humanoid robot, how would you do it?

-To promote season 2 of Westworld, YouTuber and inventor Simone Giertz -- who specializes in crappy robots -- decided to build an animatronic version of herself using a medical mannequin, Wild West-style clothes, a wig and makeup.
+To promote season 2 of Westworld, YouTuber and inventor Simone Giertz, who specializes in crappy robots, built an animatronic version of herself using a medical mannequin, Wild West-style clothes, a wig and makeup.

 In Giertz's video, posted on Thursday, we see Giertz build the robot with some help from her friend.
 When Giertz takes her Westworld robot out for a spin, the results are both hilarious and horrifying in an uncanny valley kind of way.